About Page Guide

 For more about catalysts and the market for corporate control, please see my white paper Hunting Endangered Species: Investing in the Market for Corporate Control.

 My name is Tobias Carlisle.
 I am the founder and managing member of Eyquem Investment Management LLC, and portfolio manager of Eyquem Fund LP.
-Eyquem Fund LP pursues a deep value, contrarian, Grahamite investment strategy based on the research featured in Quantitative Value: A Practitioner’s Guide to Automating Intelligent Investment and Eliminating Behavioral Errors (hardcover, 288 pages, Wiley Finance, December 26, 2012), and discussed on Greenbackd.
+Eyquem Fund LP pursues a deep value, contrarian, Grahamite investment strategy based on the research featured in the booksDeep Value: Why Activist Investors and Other Contrarians Battle for Control of Losing Corporations (hardcover, 240 pages, Wiley Finance, 2014) and Quantitative Value: A Practitioner’s Guide to Automating Intelligent Investment and Eliminating Behavioral Errors (hardcover, 288 pages, Wiley Finance, December 26, 2012), and discussed on Greenbackd.

 I have extensive experience in activist investment, company valuation, public company corporate governance, and mergers and acquisitions law.
 Prior to founding Eyquem, I was an analyst at an activist hedge fund, general counsel of a company listed on the Australian Stock Exchange, and a corporate advisory lawyer.
 As a lawyer specializing in mergers and acquisitions I have advised on transactions across a variety of industries in the United States, the United Kingdom, China, Australia, Singapore, Bermuda, Papua New Guinea, New Zealand, and Guam, ranging in value from $50 million to $2.5 billion.
 I am a graduate of the University of Queensland in Australia with degrees in law and business (management).